arnogtr0021/Programming-for-Geographical-Information-Analysis/README.md

 The machine learning model is utilized in the study.
 With the support of time-series crime data.
 The model is trained to predict the crime density distribution in North Yorkshire at a LSOA level.
 The model is adjusted and tested multiple times to keep the predicted results at a high precision level.
 ## Data Visualization
 Visualize the result of the prediction model and demonstrate the spatial distribution status of two different kinds of data.
+# Suggestions
+The data should be stored in the same document address when running the codes uploaded, as the data utilized in the codes are loaded with relative address.

+The factors and index of the LSTM model could be adjusted slightly to explore the performance of the model.